coderasha/Hyperledger-Fabric-Implementation/README.md

 | [High throughput](high-throughput) | Learn how you can design your smart contracts to process a large volume of transactions. | |
 | [Chaincode](chaincode) | A set of sample smart contracts used by other samples and the tutorials in the Fabric documentation. | [Fabric tutorials](https://hyperledger-fabric.readthedocs.io/en/master/tutorials.html) |

-## License <a name="license"></a>

-Hyperledger Project source code files are made available under the Apache License, Version 2.0 (Apache-2.0), located in the [LICENSE](LICENSE) file.
-Hyperledger Project documentation files are made available under the Creative Commons Attribution 4.0 International License (CC-BY-4.0), available at http://creativecommons.org/licenses/by/4.0/.